David-L-R/David-L-R/README.md

-# 📖 My Story
+# 📖 Early life

 I have a passion for teaching and mentoring since I can remember myself.
 I have been tutoring other kids since I was 11, and at the age of 16 I opened an after-school program to help elemntry school students prepare for junior-high.

+In highschool I chose physics and computer science as my majors, where I really discovered my love for technology and science.

+# 📖 Experience

+### 2006 - 2014 Intelligence Analyst

-At 18, I was servicing in a reconnaisance unit in the IDF, and continued to serve for 8 years in different data-related technical positions.
-There I relaized my passion for technology, and numbers (learning for a bachelor's in Mathematics in Tel Aviv university).
+At 18, I have enlisted in a technical unit as an **intelligence analyst** and continued to serve for 8 years in different data-related technical positions.
+While in service, I have studied for a **bachelor's in Mathematics** in Tel Aviv university.

-After the army, I went to prepare students for SAT exams (university admissions tests) in a school specializing in teaching students with ADHD and learning disorders.

-Eventually, I managed the entire educational department, and later continued to manage the development of all digital products of the school.

-At this point, after 5 years not being involved in technology, I noticed that I really want to combine education and technology.
-I quit the SAT school (after 10 years!) and pursued a position as a software engineer.
+### 2014 - 2018 Head of Product

+After the army, I wanted to dive deepr into **product and project management** and I led the entire educational department of Zinuk Schools, a chain of SAT prep schools, where I led the expansion to over 100 instructors, 7 locations, and thousands of students.

+### 2018 - 2021 Software Engineer

-After two years as a lead software engineer in the health care sector, building some of the most innovative products in the Netherlands, I finally found a position that combines both of my passions.
+I moved to Amsterdam and decided to pursue a more technical role again.
+I worked as a software engineer in the healthcare sector, building some of the most innovative products in the Netherland.

+### 2022 - Present Engineering Manager & Educator

 Now, I am responsible for creating some of the most innovative TechEd programs in [Masterschool](https://www.masterschool.com), soon to be the biggest technological school in the world.

-# 🏗️ Other Projects

-- I run the studio [webeet.io](https://www.webeet.io), where we prove that junior talent can impact the world.
+I initated the "Studio" program - [webeet.io](https://www.webeet.io) - where we prove that junior talent can impact the world.

+# 🛡️ Volunteering

-- I am the Head of R&D of [MindGuard](https://www.getmindguard.com), an app designed to help women reduce exposure to distressing content online, particularly in the aftermath of the events on October 7th in Israel.
+I am the Head of R&D of [MindGuard](https://www.getmindguard.com), an app designed to help women reduce exposure to distressing content online, particularly in the aftermath of the events on October 7th in Israel.

 # 🛠️ Tech Stack